The travel clothing guide

 • all my hiking gear,

-• my “non-hiking” things, aka what I'm going to wear to my friends' house or restaurant (I don't want to go there dressed like a hiker)
+• my “non-hiking” stuff, aka what I’m going to wear at my friends’ house or to a restaurant (I don’t want to go dressed like a hiker)

 • and all with a backpack big enough to carry everything but small enough for a day hike,